IABTechLab/uid2docs/docs/guides/integration-aws-entity-resolution.md

      NOTE: If you have both email and phone numbers in the same record, the workflow duplicates each record in the output.
 If you don't want this, the best approach is to create a separate workflow for each.
 See details earlier in this section.

    - **Service access**: Grant permissions to Entity Resolution to access the specified data in AWS Glue and to call AWS Data Exchange on your behalf.
-We highly recommend selecting "Create and use a new service role" and let the workflow create a new role with all the required permissions.
-If you are using an existing service role then make sure it has permission to call AWS Data Exchange by adding the following permission
+We highly recommend that you select "Create and use a new service role" and let the workflow create a new role with all the required permissions.
+If you're using an existing service role, make sure that it is authorized to call AWS Data Exchange by adding the following permission:

         ```json
        {
         "Version": "2012-10-17",